The Rousseau case continues to haunt Air Canada

 In his report, Mr. Tyberg outlines the sequence of events that paved the way for the failure of 3 November.

 In February 2021, Michael Russo became president of the carrier.
-Then I told the company Newspaper He speaks “functional French which he constantly strives to improve”.
+Then I told the company register He speaks “functional French which he constantly strives to improve”.

 On November 1, Le Journal reported that the CEO had decided to give his first speech in Quebec in English.